Marah Lewis: Storyline

 Meanwhile, Reva pled guilty to killing Richard, in order to spare Cassie any more pain, and was sentenced to two years in prison.

 Marah had to basically become Reva during her absence, and during a phone call lit into Reva about how crushing her life had become.
 Fortunately, Reva was released and pardoned after a few weeks, and Marah went back to her old life.
 By now, Tony had managed to reign in his anger and expressed his genuine remorse and regret to Marah.
 Marah decided to forgive him and they had slowly rekindled their romance.

 Her family was not thrilled, especially Josh, who went out of his way to express his disgust with her decision.
 Though Marah stood by Tony, when Reva was harassed by a stalker, Marah mistakenly suspected Tony of the crime.
 However, Tony eventually earned the Lewis's trust enough to serve as Reva's bodyguard and the stalker was later revealed to be Alexandra Spaulding.

-In the course, of the crisis, Tony and Marah grew closer than ever and finally made love in the spring of 2003.
+In the course, of the crisis, Tony and Marah grew closer than ever and finally had sex in the spring of 2003.
 Late that summer, Tony's violent past came back to haunt them when Marah saw snapshots sent to Eden August showing Tony beating up a woman.
 Confronted with the photos, Tony told Marah it happened the previous summer after he'd attacked her.

 Driving for hours, Tony ended up in Chicago where he got drunk and let himself be seduced by a woman.
 Realizing the woman was setting him up for blackmail, Tony supposedly beat the woman to a pulp, although he had no recollection of doing so.

 Already on edge due to the revelation that Ben was a murderer, Marah couldn't deal with Tony's violent past, believing that he'd fall back into it, and she left him and moved back home.

 Not long after, Marah met Sandy Foster, one half of "Sandy and the Mole", the shock jocks that Marah frequently listened to on campus radio.
 After Marah called in the station, berating the Mole for his malicious comments about her family and friends, Sandy arrived at her door and thanked her for calling in.

 Upon learning that Dean Clayton Boudreau removed the disk jockey's from the air, Marah decided to stage a protest on the grounds that Sandy and the Mole had a right to speak their minds.
 During the protest, Marah suddenly realized that she had been unfair to Tony and asked his forgiveness.
 However, to her surprise, Tony refused to go back to her on the grounds that she was right about him.
 Confused as to why Tony was pushing her away, Marah continued her friendship with Sandy.